Zac Brown Band: The Comeback

-On October 15, 2021, the band released their 7th album The Comeback.
+On October 15, 2021, the band released their seventh album The Comeback.
 The first single from the album, "Same Boat", was released on June 11, 2021, by Homegrown Music and Waner Music Nashville.
 The song became the band's first number one single on the Country Airplay chart since 2016's "Beautiful Drug" and their fourteenth overall.
 The album's second single "Out in the Middle" was released in January 2022 and reached number thirteen.
 A deluxe edition of the album was released in September 2022 and features several tracks reimagined as duets featuring Blake Shelton, Ingrid Andress and Jamey Johnson, Cody Johnson and Jimmy Buffett.
 On November 3, 2022, it was announced that Caroline Jones had joined the group as an official member after having opened for and toured with the band since 2017 becoming the band's first female member.

+Love & Fear

+Their eighth album, Love & Fear will be released on December 5, 2025.
+The lead single, "Let It Run" featuring Snoop Dogg will be released on July 18, 2025.
+The album will also feature Dolly Parton and Marcus King.
+To help promote the album, the band will have a four show residency, Love & Fear at the Sphere in Paradise, Nevada.